kamilazdybal/regression-aware-autoencoder/README.md

-# regression-aware-autoencoder
+# Regression-aware autoencoder

-Code and materials for the paper: Reduced-order modeling with a regression-aware autoencoder.
+Code and materials for the paper *Reduced-order modeling with a regression-aware autoencoder*.